urdiales/dell-driver-scraper/README.md

 ## Usage Guide

 1. Enter a Dell service tag or product ID in the input field (e.g., GPN01Q2)
-2. Click "Scrape Driver Information"
+2. Click "Retrieve Driver Information"
-3. Wait for the scraping process to complete
+3. Wait for the retrieval process to complete
 4. View the results and download JSON or Markdown files
 5. Click "Start Ollama Chat" to ask questions about the driver information

+## How It Works

+The application uses Dell's official APIs to retrieve driver information with enhanced techniques:

+1. **Multiple API Approaches**: The system tries various Dell API endpoints to find the best source of driver data
+2. **Enhanced Browser Emulation**: Sophisticated request headers and session handling to avoid anti-bot measures
+3. **Intelligent Fallbacks**: When APIs are restricted, the system falls back to alternative methods
+4. **Comprehensive Logging**: Detailed logs for troubleshooting and debugging

+Even when direct API access isn't possible, the application will create a direct link to Dell's support site for the specific service tag.

 ## Project Structure